Cooper-Moreland/Music-Box/README.md

 ## Info

 I was able to accomplish a working code for playing the music and am almost finished with linking the music start to a button press.
-We re both close to being done and I expect for us to both finish on time.
+We're both close to being done and I expect for us to both finish on time.